-As so often happens in dealing with problems, our real problems
+As so often happens, our real problems

 frequently turn out to be very different than what we had originally thought